 As consumers, we’re becoming ever more aware of where our food comes from and the process it goes through from farm to fork.
-Luckily for people in Gloucestershire, the farming industry is rather ahead of the curve, having farmed organically for at least 30 years, and showing no signs of slowing.
+Luckily for people in Gloucestershire, the farming industry is rather ahead of the curve, having farmed organically for at least 30 years.

 Having created a delicious milk drink using just four entirely natural ingredients, BAM organic burst onto the health food scene with its three delicious flavours, Chocolate, Vanilla and Banana.

 The Cheltenham-based company came up with the idea of creating a healthier milk drink during a European road trip, and to this day, creates BAM organic without using refined sugars, artificial preservatives, or colourings.

 BAM can be purchased from a number of leading supermarkets, Selfridges, WH Smith, in Virgin Active gyms and online.

 Daylesford Organic, near Kingham, is an award-winning farm shop and cafe that has an on-site dairy and creamery, farm kitchens and organic animals that roam freely on the surrounding organic pastures.

 Its café serves up organic breakfasts, lunches and traditional afternoon teas, while the on-site farm shop stocks organic meat, breads, dairy products and larder goods; alongside a range of organic gifts for both the home and garden.

 In addition to its shop, Daylesford offers cookery courses and workshops for green-fingered gardeners.